Setting up Google Wifi

 - Connect the provided Ethernet cable to the WAN port of your Google Wifi point.
 Then connect the other end to your modem.

-- Now plug your Google Wifi point into a power outlet.
+- Plug your Google Wifi point into a power outlet.
 The light will slowly flash blue to indicate that it’s powered on and ready for setup.

 - Place the Wifi point in plain view -- you’ll get the best signal when it’s in an open space like on a shelf or TV stand.